MarbhDamhsa/Dragonslayer/README.md

 # Dragonslayer
-A roguelike built in Python utilizing the libtcod
+A roguelike built in Python utilizing the libtcod library